 Owned by Marlborough Town Council, Marlborough Common was given to the borough by King John (reigned 1196 to 1216) as pasture for livestock.

 The Common is used for sport and recreation and is a popular spot for dog walking.
 There is a trim trail for children as well as organised sport - Marlborough Rugby Football Club is based here and Marlborough Youth Football Club plays on the football pitch which is also available for private hire.
-Marlborough Golf Club covers part of The Common and there are plans for a Tennis Club too.
+Marlborough Golf Club covers part of The Common and in 2018 six new tennis courts opened too.
 Members of Marlborough Model Flying Club are regular users as well.

 The Common is a popular venue for circuses and fairs as well as other public and community events, having played host to car boot sales, a daredevil stunt show, a civil war re-enactment, food and drink festivals and more.